Visiting Petra: Attractions, Tips & Tours

 This route passes by the Columbarium ruin, with its interior walls carved out in a checkerboard pattern of niches.
 Theories abound as to what this structure was used for, ranging from a Byzantine-era dovecote to a religious building where jars were stored that contained the tears of mourners for the dead.

 The Monastery (Ad-Deir)

 Only playing second fiddle to the Treasury, Petra's Monastery is its other famed façade.

 To get here, you have to hike the steep staircase trail that leads up the craggy cliff behind Petra Basin.

-The trail takes around one hour at a leisurely but steady pace, and there are plenty of shack-stalls scattered along the way where Petra's Bdoul Bedouin inhabitants sell tea and cold drinks if you need a rest on the way to the top plateau.
+The trail takes around one hour at a leisurely but steady pace, and there are plenty of shack-stalls scattered along the way where Petra's Bdoul Bedouin (Petra's traditional inhabitants) sell tea and cold drinks if you need a rest on the way to the top plateau.